 And there’s history aplenty if you know where to look!

 From Lord to Kami

-Hang around Kanazawa long enough, and you will know the name Toshiie Maeda.
-He was the first of Kanazawa’s feudal lords to enter Kanazawa Castle—famously re-enacted during the annual Hyakumangoku Festival—and his descendants were all daimyo of the same clan name.
+Hang around Kanazawa long enough, and you will learn the name Toshiie Maeda.
+He was the first of Kanazawa’s feudal lords to enter Kanazawa Castle—famously re-enacted during the annual 3-Day Hyakumangoku Festival—and his descendants were all Edo lords of the same clan name.
 Toshiie’s presence is felt and honored most strongly at Oyama Shrine.